Royal Mail to axe 6k jobs | pound and stocks rise – Daily Business

 Royal Mail has responded to the latest wave of strikes by its workers, saying it would have to cut 6,000 jobs by the end of August 2023 as it warned of losses resulting from industrial action and lower parcel volumes.

 The company said it expects a full year adjusted operating loss of £350m.
+Full story here

 Global markets